wp-plugins/list-category-posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.57 =
+ * Add custom image sizes to the list of selectable image sizes in the widget.
+Thanks [nuss](https://github.com/nuss) for the Pull Request!
+ * New Attribute 'no_post_titles'.
+Thanks [thomasWeise](https://github.com/thomasWeise) for the Pull Request!
+ * Finnish localization.
+Thanks [Newman101](https://github.com/Newman101) for the Pull Request!

 = 0.56 =
  * Adds Indonesian (Bahasa Indonesia) translation.
 Thanks Dhyayi Warapsari!